PXZUpLUK/Reforestation/README.md

-## Why are oranges the smartest fruit?
-Because they are made to concentrate.
+## What is the hardest part about sky diving?
+The ground.